unicode-org/icu4x/proposals/pr002-hunkspace.md

 This section gives an example of query use in a software product with complex localization requirements.
-See the [Mozilla documentation][ffl10n] for details on Firefox localization].
+See the [Mozilla documentation][ffl10n] for details on Firefox localization.
 The summary is that all the Firefox user interface is declarative, which is achieved using a mix of SGML-based technologies.
 This includes localization.